 9. Simultaneous translation

-Head phones are available at the Audio Center in exchange of a garantee: passport, credit card or 300 euros in cash.
-These item(s) will be retrurned to you as soon as you hand back the head phones.
+Head phones are available at the Audio Center in exchange of a guarantee: passport, credit card or 350 USD (RMB 2 200) in cash.
+These item(s) will be returned to you as soon as you hand back the head phones.

 Coffee breaks and lunches are served on site to allow our delegates to fully visit the Exhibition Hall.
-Complimentary food and beverages are provided to Delegate and Faculty badges types.
+Complimentary food and beverages are provided to Delegate and Faculty badges types only.